Why Is Your Acid Reflux Worse in Winter?

 Lifestyle changes to prevent or improve acid reflux can include simply enjoying certain things in moderation, like alcohol and fatty foods.
 To put it simply, don’t consume substances which trigger your acid reflux in excess.

 Increasing your level of physical activity can also reduce your chances of suffering acid reflux symptoms, especially if you are currently overweight and are using exercise to reduce your excess weight.
 To get your daily dose of vitamin D, consider incorporating winter walks into your exercise routine.

 How to treat acid reflux

 Acid reflux medication is an effective and efficient form of GERD treatment.
 There are several treatments available from Express Pharmacy, including Omeprazole 20mg and Lansoprazole 15mg — both of which are established and tested medications for treating acid reflux symptoms.
+If you are unsure as to what treatment to go for, you can view our Omeprazole and Lansoprazole comparison guide.
 So don’t suffer this winter, find the right treatment for your condition today.

 For help, information and treatment for any healthcare concerns you have this winter, contact Express Pharmacy.
 Call us on 0208 123 0703 or browse our acid reflux treatments today.